pg-support/supt-km/docs/4. Processes/e. Amazon/Amazon Support Daily Operation.md

 - Find 'Customer Reply' section at the bottom of the thread and reply as you would normally.
 ![[Pasted image 20230411150606.png]]

 - Submit as you would in Zendesk.
-Also see [[Amazon Support Daily Operation#Ticket Status in BQool]].
 ![[Pasted image 20230411150642.png]]

 #### Ticket Status in BQool